Welcome to the World of Opera!

 Adults will be asked to sign a waiver and leave their seat locations and cell phone numbers with staff at check-in.
 In case of emergency, Austin Opera staff will locate parents by seat number and/or be sent a text message to their cell phones.
 (We ask that cell phones be kept on silent or vibrate in consideration of other opera attendees.)

-TICKETS AND RESERVATIONS: Ticket buyers taking advantage of Sunday Matinee Music Camp will be seated in aisle seats to allow better access to entrances and exits.
-Ticket prices start at $19.
+Ticket buyers taking advantage of Sunday Matinee Music Camp will be seated in aisle seats to allow better access to entrances and exits.

 Matinee Music Camp is $20 per child, payable at time of ticket purchase.
 Existing ticket holders for this performance are invited to call Patron Services to reserve a space for their children.
 Space is limited, so it is recommended that you register your child for the Sunday Matinee Music Camp early.

 To purchase tickets and register your children for the Music Camp, please click HERE or call Patron Services at 512-610-7684.